A lightweight alternative to Amundsen for your dbt project

 Our searchable attributes will be table names and descriptions.

-will be “tags” on our models: these could be vanilla dbt tags if you have good ones,
+Our faceting attributes will be "tags" on our models: these could be vanilla dbt tags if you have good ones,

 or materialisation, resource type or any other key from the